IMMontoya/IMMontoya/README.md

 I am currently leveling up my technical skills in a big way through TripleTen's 8 month Data Science program.
 I'm most excited to take on the Machine Learning modules at the back end of the program, as this is something I have had interest in for years.
 I am bullish yet practical on AI.
 With all the major advancements in past year, it became obvious to me that AI will have a tremendous impact on the economy and our day-to-day lives.
 Does a fully automated economy sound cool to me?
 Sure, but I'm mostly concerned about staying relevant and empowered to navigate an ever changing world.

-I consider myself a jack of all trades, and am not afraid to jump into areas outside Data Science proper, i.e. software engineering, business strategy development, marketing, and even some mechanic and electrical engineering!
+I consider myself a jack of all trades, and am not afraid to jump into areas outside Data Science proper, i.e. software engineering, business strategy development, marketing, and even some mechanical and electrical engineering!

 ### What I Bring to the Table 🛠️